magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/check-patch-for-magento-issue-with-magento-quality-patches.md

 labels: 2.3,2.3.x,2.4,2.4.x,QPT,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,how to,patches,Adobe Commerce,on-premises,cloud infrastructure
 ---

-This provides an overview of Quality Patches Tool (QPT) and links to resources explaining how to use it.
+This article provides an overview of Quality Patches Tool (QPT) and links to resources explaining how to use it.

 ## Affected products and versions